 Q: Does the trail permit go with the bike or the rider?
 A: The trail permit goes with the bike.
 If you have 3 bikes, then you need 3 trail permits.
 Carrying the permit in your pocket or wearing a laminate around your neck does not constitute permission for the bike to be on the trail.

-Who are DGATV’s Sponsors?
+Q: Who are DGATV’s Sponsors?

+Q: Where should my trail pass be placed on my ATV or side-by-side?
 A: The trail pass should be displayed in a location easily viewed by oncoming authorities.
 The best place for your trail pass decal to be located is to the front and left of your machine – for example the forward portion of left front fender, upper light pod, places where a rack bag or load will not hide the pass.
 This allows an approaching Trail Warden, County Official, Police Officer or Ministry of Natural Resources Officer to view the pass, inspect the dates and get you on your way as quickly as possible.
 Having the pass in other locations or hidden means you will be stopped longer and susceptible to further inspection.